-- CorrelatedClock is a fixed tick rate clock where you define the point of correlation between it and its parent. - TunableClock is a clock that can have its tick count tweaked and its frequency slewed on the fly. - RangleCorrelatedClock is a clock where the relationship to the parent is determined from two points of correlation.
+- CorrelatedClock is a fixed tick rate clock where you define the point of correlation between it and its parent. - OffsetClock is a clock that is the same as its parent but with an offset amount of root time.
+Useful to calibrate for rendering pipeline delays. - TunableClock is a clock that can have its tick count tweaked and its frequency slewed on the fly. - RangleCorrelatedClock is a clock where the relationship to the parent is determined from two points of correlation.